nestybox/sysbox/docs/user-guide/deploy.md

 ### Using Other Container Managers

-We officially only support the above methods to run Sysbox.
+We currently only support the above methods to run Sysbox.

 However, we plan to add support for other OCI-compatible [container managers](concepts.md#container-manager) soon (e.g., [cri-o](https://cri-o.io/)).